 In our tertiary institution context, an aggregate cut off mark is the overall score a candidate has after combining JAMB and Post UTME scores and then diving it with the necessary figures as shown below when reading this post.
 Some colleges of education need you to combine not just your JAMB and post-UTME scores, but also your O’Level grades.

-Understanding how AOCOED calculates their aggregate score is critical since it determines whether or not you are qualified for admission to AOCOED Before you are able to study your selected course offered at AOCOED, your aggregate score must meet the departmental cut off point for the course you wish to study.
+Understanding how LASUED calculates their aggregate score is critical since it determines whether or not you are qualified for admission to LASUED Before you are able to study your selected course offered at LASUED, your aggregate score must meet the departmental cut off point for the course you wish to study.

-HOW TO CALCULATE AOCOED AGGREGATE CUT OFF MARK
+HOW TO CALCULATE LASUED AGGREGATE CUT OFF MARK

-Calculating AOCOED aggregate score would only come into play after your post UTME result has been seen.
+Calculating LASUED aggregate score would only come into play after your post UTME result has been seen.
 However this step is an easy one if you follow the illustration below.

 This College of education uses a Composite Grading System that takes into consideration the following: